zz2liu/RnaSeq-HpcPipelines/README.md

     - [See another tutorial here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).
 - After you get your account, log into your account with ssh, example `ssh mynetid@ruddle.hpc.yale.edu`
   - You can find more instructions for individual clusters [here](http://research.computing.yale.edu/support/hpc/clusters).
-- One time setup to your cluster account: type the following, then exit by closing your terminal, and log in again.
+- One time setup to your cluster account: log onto the cluster and type the following, then exit by closing your terminal.
     ```sh
     zl99=$(realpath ~/../zl99)
     echo 'export PATH="$zl99/code/ngs/pipelines:$PATH"' >> ~/.bashrc